-Basil is one of those herbs that you either have too much of or not enough.
+Basil in our basil vinaigrette dressing is one of those herbs that you either have too much of or not enough.

 We really like our basil . . . .we wouldn’t think of having an herb garden without it . . . .